 Other completed projects

-- Refurbishment and exhibition materials for Keld Resource Centre to create exhibition space as well as a venue for community events (£18,872)
+- Refurbishment and exhibition materials for Keld Resource Centre (£18,872)

-- Resurfacing to the Beech Hill car parking area that has included sandstone cobbles which enhance the Dent Conservation Area (£711)
+- Resurfacing Beech Hill car park in Dent Conservation Area (£711)